framework7io/framework7/README.md

 All changes should be commited to `src/` files.
 Framework7 uses LESS for CSS compliations, and concatenated JS files (look at Gruntfile.js for concat files order)

+If you want to help in Framework7 development and make it event better visit this page: http://www.idangero.us/framework7/contribute/

 ## Forum

 If you have questions about Framework7 or want to help others you are welcome to special forum at http://www.idangero.us/framework7/forum/